com-lihaoyi/Ammonite/readme.md

 ## Contribution Guidelines

 - **All code PRs should come with**: a meaningful description, inline-comments for important things, unit tests (positive and negative), and a green build in [CI](https://travis-ci.org/lihaoyi/Ammonite)
+- **Try to keep lines below 80 characters width**, with a hard limit of 100 characters.
 - **PRs for features should generally come with *something* added to the [Documentation](lihaoyi.github.io/Ammonite)**, so people can discover that it exists
 - **Be prepared to discuss/argue-for your changes if you want them merged**!
 You will probably need to refactor so your changes fit into the larger codebase
 - **If your code is hard to unit test, and you don't want to unit test it, that's ok**.
 But be prepared to argue why that's the case!